plutov/packagemain/24-nft-collection/README.md

 ### Saving final images into a folder

-Now our images is ready, but they stay only in memory, let's put them on disc:
+Now our images are ready, but they stay only in memory, let's put them on disc:

 ```go
 for i, img := range collection {